 At Ilkhanoff & Silverstein, we encourage our clients to consider mediation as an option for a peaceful divorce.
 Divorces don’t have to be harsh, contested battles in the courtroom.
 Mediation allows couples to remain out of the courtroom, save time and money, and often walk away with an amicable relationship that supports healthy co-parenting in the future.
 Peaceful divorces are possible, as long as both parties are willing to work together to communicate, compromise, and bring a positive end to this chapter of their life.

 A divorce can be emotionally draining in the best, most amicable of circumstances.
 Ilkhanoff & Silverstein provides compassionate and caring legal representation to ease your conscience.
-With more than four decades of experience with contested and uncontested divorce, mediation and arbitration, and fully litigated divorce cases, we can manage all aspects of your case and continually push forward towards a resolution that benefits you.
+With more than four decades of experience with contested and uncontested divorce, mediation and arbitration, and fully litigated divorce cases, we can manage all aspects of your case and continually push forward toward a resolution that benefits you.
 We are dedicated, passionate legal professionals.
 We serve clients across York & Lancaster County, including, but not limited to the communities of Ephrata, Landisville, Lititz, Manheim, Mount Joy, Mountville, and Lancaster from our offices in Shrewsbury & East Petersburg, Pennsylvania.
 If you need our help, we are ready.
-Our experienced attorneys can assist you through every step of your mediated divorce.
+An experienced divorce attorney from our firm can assist you through every step of your mediated divorce.
 For a consultation to discuss your legal matter, contact Ilkhanoff& Silverstein.